xiaoxiongwang/function_bugs/libelfin/README.md

 ==21215==ABORTING
 ```

-An attacker can exploit this vulnerability by submitting a malicious elf file that exploits this bug which will result in a Denial of Service (DoS) even buffer overflow.
+An attacker can exploit this vulnerability by submitting a malicious elf file that exploits this bug which will result in a Denial of Service (DoS).

 # SEGV in function dwarf::to_string at dwarf/value.cc:300